- August 23

 Avoid the frustrations of a multi-cloud environment by leveraging policy-driven automation.
 Putting safeguards in place and creating alerts for resources that are over/underutilized or misconfigured can simplify management tasks as well as reduce costs associated with your cloud infrastructure.

-A hybrid cloud is a type of cloud computing that combines public cloud provider services with private cloud services (including on-premises data centers), allowing an organization to use the best of both worlds.
+A hybrid model in cloud computing is a type of cloud computing that combines public cloud provider services with private cloud services (including on-premises data centers), allowing an organization to use the best of both worlds.

 Hybrid clouds are designed to provide organizations with more flexibility and control over their data than traditional public or private clouds.
 With a hybrid cloud, organizations can keep sensitive data on-premise while taking advantage of one public cloud services for less critical workloads.